Thaisen69/AnchorBoat/README.md

 # Version
 * 1.0 Everything works as intended
+* 1.1 Can’t throw anchor when you are in a submarine or on jetski
+* 1.2 Changed the plan.
+Now you don't freeze the entity but using another more relastic native.
+Big Thanks to Jager_Bom

 # Requirements
 * You will need to have pNotify installed on your server - https://forum.fivem.net/t/release-pnotify-in-game-js-notifications-using-noty/20659